 A: Smoking, second-hand smoke and chewing tobacco are known health hazards.
-As a health-care institution, we are committed not just to healing illness, but promoting wellness.
+As a health-care institution, we are committed not just to healing illness, but to promoting wellness.
 Allowing smoking or chewing tobacco on our campuses, even in designated areas, is not consistent with this commitment.
-Presbyterian/St Luke's take the firm position that it does not want visitors, patients or associates to use any tobacco products or be exposed to second-hand smoke while on our campuses.
+Presbyterian/St Luke's takes the firm position that it does not want visitors, patients or associates to use any tobacco products or be exposed to second-hand smoke while on our campuses.

 Q: Isn't smoking or chewing tobacco a personal legal right?